Frequently Asked Questions

 What happens if someone uses a model without paying?

-How does the cascading split work?
+How does the recursive split work?

 How do I verify a model is OMLA-licensed?